 Van Buren Community Schools and SAFE Coalition are teaming up with the American Association of Poison Control Centers and Scholastic to help educate tweens on the safe use of over-the-counter (OTC) medicines with a national OTC Literacy education program.
-The Van Buren Community Schools and SAFE Coalition will be implementing the OTC Literacy program during the month of January at the Van Buren Community Elementary School.
+The Van Buren Community Schools and SAFE Coalition will be implementing the OTC Literacy program January 22-26, 2018 at the Van Buren Community Elementary School with the fifth grade classes.
 Research shows that tweens begin to self-administer medicine around 11 years old, or in fifth to sixth grade.
 In 2012, America’s poison centers managed more than 296,000 exposure cases involving children ages 6 to 19 and over half of these cases involved medication errors and misuse.

 Parents play a critical role in helping their tweens learn about the responsible use of OTC medicines.
 With approximately 10,000 children visiting emergency departments every year due to errors from self-administering OTC medications, it is important for parents and guardians to discuss the safe use and storage of OTC medicines with their tweens.
 The OTC Literacy program equips parents, teachers, and guardians with the necessary materials to help facilitate these critical discussions.

 Below are the Top Five tips from the OTC Literacy program that are helpful as parents discuss self-administration, safe use, and storage of OTC medicines with their kids:

 · Tweens should only use OTC medicines with permission and supervision from their parent or guardian.